mjuez/spark-cluster-docker/README.md

 In spark there are two types of nodes, master and worker.
 Since the spark distribution is the same for both, docker image for master and worker will be slightly different.

-The master node needs to expose up to three ports (web ui, spark master, and REST api), since the worker node only need to expose one (web ui).
+The master node needs to expose up to three ports (web ui, spark master, and REST api), while the worker node only need to expose one (web ui).

 ### Building docker images